Technology’s impact on communication and performance

 What can be done?

 What companies need to identify are the communication methods and technologies that work best for them.
 Whilst WhatsApp may work for a young start-up, it may not be suitable for a large corporate company.
-Depending on company size and the number of employees, there may be less need to always utilize internal email channels and to include video conference calls to cover key issues with the company.
+At Ecotile for example we allow the sales reps to send the marketing department photos of completed installations by WhatsApp but have banned them from communicating information about orders this way as there is no trail that anyone else in the company can pick up if required.
+Depending on company size and the number of employees, there may be less need to always utilise internal email channels and to include video conference calls to cover key issues with the company.
 For example a weekly conference call to keep up with everyone is more effective than a newsletter, as it prompts colleagues to engage and respond.

-These communication methods should also be investigated and potentially utilized to build rapport with clients and new business prospects.
-Gately also states that face-to-face communication plays a vital role in “helping organisations to get better at the way they not only share information but the way they explore ideas, the way the make decisions and the way they build relationships”.
+A wide range of communication methods should be considered by companies in the modern age to allow them to function at optimum efficiency but workers’ welfare and mental health should always be a priority.
+Bischoff also states that face-to-face communication plays a vital role in “helping organisations to get better at the way they not only share information but the way they explore ideas, the way the make decisions and the way they build relationships”.

 KPIs need to be specific in what they’re aiming to track.
 The issue is when the metric in mind is usually too general i.e. number of calls.
-This potentially leads to employee “gaming” their KPI’s without actually doing what their task needs.
+This potentially leads to employees “gaming” their KPI’s without actually doing what the KPI is trying to achieve.

 When they’re used as targets, not only do they miss the big picture, they also may inhibit performance improvement.